 The fall recruiting campaign focuses on recruiting new families to the fun and adventures of Cub Scouting.
-For resources, visit the council and national websites.
+For resources, visit the council website.
 Table tents and directional signs are available to use during your recruiting night.
 Fall Recruiting Night Training is held during August roundtable.

 Order Fall Recruiting Night Flyers